The Basics: Overview

 Eat less sodium.

 Eating less sodium (salt) can lower your blood pressure.
-Look for foods that say “low sodium,” “reduced sodium,” or “no salt added.”
+Look for foods that say “low sodium” or “no salt added.”

 When you go food shopping, check the Nutrition Facts label for the Daily Value (DV) of sodium.
-Choose foods with 5% or less of the Daily Value of sodium.
+Choose foods with a DV of 5% or less.
 Foods with a DV of 20% or more are high in sodium.

 Eating more potassium can also help lower your blood pressure.
-Good sources of potassium include potatoes, cantaloupe, bananas, beans, and yogurt.
+Good sources of potassium include potatoes, spinach, bananas, beans, and yogurt.

 Get more tips to: